pimsmath/onlinecourses2020/content/courses/2026-2027/algebraic-topology/index.md

 after the lectures have been delivered.

 ### Availability
-This course may be open to students in the PIMS network.
+This course is open to students in the PIMS network.

 ### Assessment
 Assessment will be via homework, midterm and final exam.